ndrewh/pyda/README.md

 - Hooks (aka "breakpoints" if you prefer) at arbitrary instructions
 - Read and write memory
 - Read and modify registers
+- Supports multithreaded programs

 ## Limitations
-- Currently broken on multithreaded programs, JITs, non-linux, etc.
+- Currently Linux only
 - Currently X86_64 only (please contribute ARM64 support!)
 - All of the limitations of Dynamorio apply.
 The program must be reasonably well behaved.
 - Some state may be shared with the target process; while Dynamorio